austinbenincasa/Windows-Re-Licenser/README.md

 ## How-To
 * Start cmd as Administrator
-* Navigate to the location of licenseArm.bat
+* Navigate to the location of relicense.bat
 * Run licenseArm.bat

 ## Disclaimer